 If you’re paying with credit card at a restaurant, gas station, supermarket or wherever, don’t let it leave your sight.
 Watch the cashier charge it and check your receipt before leaving to make sure they charged you correctly.

 Unfortunately there are also scams in Costa Rica.
 You can read about the common tourist scams in Costa Rica and how you can avoid them with our tips from a local.

 What to Do in Case of Emergency

 You must immediately report your lost/stolen passport to your country’s embassy or consulate.
 Then you have to report it to the OIJ and file a report.
 Your embassy will give you a temporary replacement passport.
-You do need to travel to your embassy which are all located in San Jose.
+You do need to travel to your embassy or consulate which are all located in San Jose.

 Car accident/break down

-If you get into a car accident, the law has changed according to if you can move your car.
+If you get into a car accident, the law has changed if you can move your car.
 You can move your vehicle if there is an agreement between both parties (or vehicle and object) and if no person was injured, one of the drivers accept responsibility or it is necessary to move for traffic.